cugos/cugos.github.com/_posts/meetings/2014-06-18-cugos_monthly.markdown

 ---

-CUGOS sidecar's are going strong... next Thursday will be the next one.
+CUGOS sidecars are going strong... next Thursday will be the next one.